-When selecting a lab, it needs to be near your farm.
+Select a lab near your farm.
 For the quantitative tests, you only have six hours from the time you collect the sample until it needs to be at the lab for testing.
 This means that mailing a sample in is out of the question, or if a local health department sends samples they receive to the state water lab in Lansing, Michigan, it may also take too long.

-For water used in the pack house or for handwashing, there is a slightly different set of standards.
-Because the water must start with no detectable E. coli, some presence/absence methods are allowed to be used in addition to the methods listed above.
+For water used in the packhouse or for handwashing, there is a slightly different set of standards.
+Because the water must start with no detectable E. coli, some presence/absence methods can be used in addition to the methods listed above.
 These testing methods are: